 - The potential cost of an Employment Tribunal claim if you as the employer do not deal with the issues.

-It’s important to remember that, just because someone is stressed, it doesn’t automatically mean that they are ‘disabled’ for employment law purposes.
+It is important to remember that, just because someone is stressed, it does not automatically mean that they are ‘disabled’ for employment law purposes.